lpereira/blotest/2014/11/02/hybrid_c_pascal_strings.rst

 `pointer to buffer` to store the string contents inline.

-A `clever improvement`_ is, when the string is small, to turn the `effective string length` counter to a `bytes remaining counter`, and put it after the buffer that's storing the string; this way, when the string is empty, this serves as a ``\0`` terminator, which is very useful for compatibility with C. And, of course, as a result, one more byte can be stored in that string.
+A `clever improvement`_ is, when the string is small, to turn the `effective string length` counter to a `bytes remaining counter`, and put it after the buffer that's storing the string; this way, when the string is at full capacity, this serves as a ``\0`` terminator, which is very useful for compatibility with C.  And, of course, as a result, one more byte can be stored in that string.

 .. _`clever improvement`: http://tulrich.com/rants-2009.html#d2009-01-03T00:00:00Z